ASTOR RECORDS

 History

-Melbourne-based Astor Records was a leading recording and distribution company that operated from the early 1960s until sometime in the 1980s.
-It was a wholly-owned subsidiary of the manufacturing group Radio Corporation, which was itself later bought out by Electronic Industries, which in turn was absorbed into the multinational Philips conglomerate in the early 1970s.
+Astor Records was the recording division of manufacturing group The Radio Corporation of Australia.
+This company was later bought out by Electronic Industries, which in turn was absorbed into the multinational Philips conglomerate in the early 1970s.
 Radio Corporation produced consumer electronic goods under the Astor brand from the mid-1920s until the mid-1970s.
-It was one of a large group of Australian companies (including Radiola, AWA and Kriesler) that produced a electronic and consumer goods, including radios, record players and televisions.
+It was one of a number of prominent Australian companies including Radiola, AWA and Kriesler that produced a electronic and consumer goods, including radios, record players and televisions.

-Operating from premises at 126-130 Grant St, South Melbourne, Astor was one of the first electrical goods companies established in Victoria and became one of the state's most prominent manufacturers.
-Although Astor products were sold all over Australia, the Sydney-based Kriesler and AWA brands dominated the market outside Victoria.
-That began to change in the 1950s and Astor became known Australia-wide when the company was chosen to supply radios for GMH's Melbourne-made Holden cars.
-Their 'Diamond Dot' and 'Airchief' car radios are well-known to classic Holden aficionados.
+Astor was one of the first electrical goods companies established in Victoria.
+From its original premises at 126-130 Grant St, South Melbourne it became one of the state's most prominent manufacturers.
+Although Astor products were sold all over Australia, the Sydney-based Kriesler and AWA brands originally dominated the market outside Victoria, but during the 1950s the company was chosen to supply radios for GMH's Melbourne-made Holden cars, and as a result Astor became a nationally known brand; their 'Diamond Dot' and 'Airchief' car radios are well-known to Holden owners and aficionados.

-The Radio Corporation was founded in 1923 as Clark & Hagblom, a company making fixed condensers and radios for Louis Cohen Wireless, whom they purchased later the same year.
-The company merged with two other small concerns in 1926 under the umbrella name The Radio Corporation, and it quickly became a major player in the Australasian domestic radio industry through its Astor brand.
-Astor had close links with US companies such as Hazeltine and Jansen.
-It was a technologically innovative company that actively promoted its expertise and was prolific in terms of the models it produced.
-Unlike the more conservative AWA, Astor made a huge range of colourful radios with unique designs and innovations, such as magified dial lenses and state specific dials, and they pioneered the small portable radio set in Australia.
-Surviving Astor valve radios are now highly collectible.
+Astor's parent company The Radio Corporation was founded in 1923 as Clark & Hagblom, a company making fixed condensers and radios for the Louis Cohen Wireless company, which Clark & Hagblom took over later the same year.
+In 1926 the company merged with two other small firms to create The Radio Corporation, which quickly became a major player in the Australasian domestic radio industry with its Astor brand.
+The firm had close links with US companies such as Hazeltine and Jansen; it was a technologically innovative company that actively promoted its expertise.
+It was prolific in terms of the models it produced and unlike its more conservative rival AWA, Astor made a huge range of colourful radios with unique designs and innovations, such as magnified dial lenses and state specific dials, and they pioneered the small portable radio set in Australia.
+Surviving Astor valve radios are now highly collectible and keenly sought after by overseas collectors.

-Astor made the natural progression into the design and manufacture of (black and white) receivers after television broadcasting was introduced in Australia in 1956.
-Astor also produced a wide range of domestic whitegoods in the 1960's.
+Astor produced a wide range of domestic whitegoods, and made the natural progression into the design and manufacture of black and white TV receivers after television broadcasting was introduced in Australia in 1956 and in the 1960's.
 Among Astor's string of technical and commercial successes, there was a famous dispute over copyright with the Disney organisation.
 Astor had appropriated the 'Micky Mouse' name, which appeared on many of their early products, but after a challenge from Disney, Astor simply dropped the 'Mouse' part rather than pay for the rights.
 Their 'Mickey' radios sold strongly for many years.

 Radio Corporation was eventually taken over and became a division of Electronic Industries, run by Sir Arthur Warner.
-EI acquired several other well-known companies and brand names, including General Accessories, (which bought Malvern Star in 1958) and Eclipse Radio, which owned the Peter Pan and Monarch brands.
-Other names associated with Astor were its 'Anodeon' picture tubes, 'Anocap' polyester capacitors and the 'Ferrocart' vibrator units used in its accumulator-powered radios.
+EI acquired several other well-known companies and brand names, including General Accessories (which bought Malvern Star in 1958) and Eclipse Radio, which owned the Peter Pan and Monarch brands.
+Other brands established by Astor were its 'Anodeon' picture tubes, 'Anocap' polyester capacitors and the 'Ferrocart' vibrator units used in its accumulator-powered radios.

 In the early 1970's, Electronic Industries was taken over by the Netherlands-based multinational Philips, then headquartered at Rhodes in Sydney.
-With the takeover, the Astor brand name disappeared from the market, although the record label, which had been incorporated as Astor Records Pty Ltd sometime in the 1960s, continued in business into the early 1980s.
-Ironically, one of Astor's very last single releases, Joe Dolce's "Shaddupa You Face" turned out to be one of the biggest-selling singles in the history of the Australian record industry.
+With the takeover, the Astor brand name disappeared from the consumer electronics market, although Astor Records continued in business until the early 1980s.
+Ironically, one of Astor's very last single releases -- Joe Dolce's "Shaddupa You Face" -- turned out to be one of the biggest-selling singles in the history of the Australian record industry.

 Astor Records

-Because they already produced radios and TVs, it was logical for Radio Corporation to move into content production, so they established their own recording division and distribution network, which was launched in 1960.
-The HQ was in Melbourne, the pressing plant was located at Clayton, and the company had branch offices and/or distribution warehouses in other capital cities including Sydney and Brisbane.
+Because they already produced radios and TVs, it was logical for Radio Corporation to move into content production, so they established their own recording division and distribution network, which was launched around 1960.
+The company's HQ was in Melbourne and the main pressing plant was located at Clayton, but it established branch offices and/or distribution warehouses in other capital cities including Sydney and Brisbane.

 Astor's inaugural releases were the single "Speak Low" and the LP Pilita Tells The Story Of Love by Pilita with Arthur Young & His Orchestra.
-Pilita (Corrales) was a Filipina singer who came to fame when she was shipwrecked on her way to Australia with a circus act in 1958 and rescued by the Australian Navy.
+Pilita Corrales was a Filipina singer whose original notoriety in Australia came from the fact that she was shipwrecked while en route to Australia with a circus troupe in 1958 and had to be rescued by the Australian Navy.
 She became popular on Melbourne TV and was the first female artist to score a hit on the newly-established Top 40 chart, with the song "Come Closer to Me".
-She became a star of nightclubs and cabaret in S.E.
-Asia, with over 135 albums to her credit and many appearances in Asia and the US.
-In recent years she has been helping her husband with their restaurant in the Philippines, the Kookabar ‘n’ Grill.
-She still enjoys a reputation as a "singing icon and living legend" in the Phillipines, promotes new talent, and in late 2003 completed a series of shows in Manila with her daughter, Jackie Lou Blanco.
+She recorded at least three LPs for Astor while she was living in Australia.
+After returning to the Phillippines in the mid-1960s she became a star of nightclubs and cabaret in S.E.
+Asia, with over 135 albums to her credit and many appearances in Asia and the USA.
+Now widely known as "Asia's Queen of Songs", she still enjoys a reputation as a "singing icon and living legend" in the Phillipines, promotes new talent, and in late 2003 completed a series of shows in Manila with her daughter, Jackie Lou Blanco.
+To honour her pioneering role on Australian TV, Pilita now has a street named after her in an outer Melbourne suburb.

-Other early local signings included singer Betty McQuade, harmonica player Horrie Dargie (who later established the Go!! label), Bobby Cookson, The Hi-Fi's and The Marksmen.
-There was an apparent hiatus in the company's local recording activities during 1965, which may have been due to Astor's takeover by the Electonics Industries group.
-There were evidently no locally-recorded singles issued in the label's A-7000 series during this period, although licenced overseas releases on the A-1000 series were evidently not affected.
+Other early local signings included singer Betty McQuade whose "Midnight Bus" was an early hit for the label, harmonica virtuoso Horrie Dargie (who later established the Go!! label), Bobby Cookson, The Hi-Fi's and The Marksmen.
+There seems to have been a short hiatus in the company's local recording activities during 1965, which may have been due to Astor's takeover by the Electonics Industries group.
+The company's discography indicates that there were no locally-recorded singles issued in the label's A-7000 series during this period, although licenced overseas releases in its A-1000 series were apparently not affected.
 Local recording resumed in 1966 with the single "Pearl Diver" / "The Rip" by surf band The 4 Strangers (which later became Tamam Shud).

 One of Astor's most successful pop acts of the mid-1960s was The Masters Apprentices, who were signed in late 1965 on the recommendation of singer Bobby Bright.
-Astor released the Masters' first six singles, including the classics "Undecided", "Wars or Hands Of Time", "Living In A Child's Dream" and "Elevator Driver", and their self-titled debut LP.
+Astor released the Masters' first six singles, including their classics "Undecided", "Wars or Hands Of Time", "Living In A Child's Dream" and "Elevator Driver", and their superb self-titled debut LP.
 All the Masters' single except "Undecided" (which was recorded in Adelaide) were cut at Armstrong's Studios in Melbourne, and were nominally produced by the late Dick Heming, Astor's A&R manager / house producer.
-However, lead singer Jim Keays states in his memoirs that the credit for these productions really belongs to engineer Roger Savage, with some input (notably on "Living In A Child's Dream") from Ian "Molly" Meldrum.
+Lead singer Jim Keays states in his memoirs that the credit for most of these productions really belongs to engineer Roger Savage, with some input (notably on "Living In A Child's Dream") from Ian "Molly" Meldrum.

 Former W&G house producer Ron Tudor worked as a Promotions Manager at Astor for two years from 1966-68.
-A number of acts who had previously recorded for W&G released singles on the In label during Ron's tenure with Astor, and it seems likely that Ron brought these performers to Astor.
-Ron subsequently fomed his own independent production company, June Productions, and then established the Fable Records label, which was launched in April 1970.
+A number of acts who had previously recorded for W&G released singles on Astor during Ron's tenure with the label, and it seems likely that Ron brought these performers to Astor.
+Ron left Astor in 1968 to found his own independent production company, June Productions, and in 1969 he established the Fable Records label, which was launched in April 1970.
 A number of former Astor artists including The Paul McKay Sound, Matt Flinders and The Strangers, recorded for Fable in the early 1970s.

-Other local acts included Peter Doyle, The 4 Strangers, The Brigade, The City Stompers, The Colours, vocalist Matt Flinders (who scored a national Top 5 hit in 1969 with "Picking Up Pebbles"), The Gathering, Grandma's Tonic, The Perfection and The Town Criers, best known for their 1968 Astor hit "Everlasting Love".
-Astor continued to sign local acts in the 1970s and early 1980s -- Perth progressive rock band Bakery released their classic second single "No Dying In The Dark" and their albums Rock Mass For Love and the superb Momento on Astor; Normie Rowe signed with the label in 1975 and recorded several singles for them and ca. 1980 they signed the reformed lineup of The Seekers with Lisa Wisselling and Buddy England.
+Astor continued to sign local acts in the 1970s and early 1980s, inlcuding Perth progressive rock band Bakery -- their classic second single "No Dying In The Dark" and their two albums Rock Mass For Love and the superb Momento -- and Normie Rowe signed with the label in 1975 and recorded several singles for them and ca. 1980 they signed the reformed lineup of The Seekers with Lisa Wisselling and Buddy England.

 Recordings licenced from overseas labels (see below) were a significant part of Astor's business, and as a result Astor's locally-recorded releases are not consecutively numbered.
 Astor held the Australian distribution rights to a number of important international labels including Elektra (USA), Pye (UK), MCA (USA), MGM/Verve (USA) -- which included the rights to the Kama Sutra/Buddah labels -- and Casablanca (USA) after 1974.